 Another exception applies to children.
 Typically, the time does not begin to run for an injury until the child reaches 18 years of age.
 These special rules may also apply to people who are mentally impaired or who leave the state for particular kinds of reasons such as for military service.

 Our experienced accident attorneys in Plantation, Florida have experience handling a variety of accident cases.
-Contact Fenster & Cohen P.A. today by calling (954) 473-1500 or (877) 845-8989 or contact us online for your free initial consultation.
+Contact Fenster & Cohen P.A. today by calling (954) 473-1500 or contact us online for your free initial consultation.
 Our accident attorneys work on a contingency fee basis, meaning that we only charge for our services if we win or settle your case.
 Ensure that you do not reach the statute of limitations for your accident and call us right away.